I’ve written extensively about my battle with anxiety on this site. If you’d like to read my various articles on the topic, you can do so here.

 EVERY MORNING/THROUGHOUT THE DAY

 Every morning I wake up and go through my usual routine of getting ready for the day.
-Even if you work from home like I do, I highly recommend using at least a little bit of makeup (healthy, non-toxic makeup of course, I use this brand) and putting on cute clothes.
+Even if you work from home like I do, I highly recommend using at least a little bit of makeup (healthy, non-toxic makeup, of course, I use this brand) and putting on cute clothes.
 Even if those clothes are just cute workout gear.
-I truly think that taking care of yourself, making yourself look presentable and feeling good about your appearance is a huge stress reliever.
+I truly think that taking care of yourself, making yourself look presentable and feel good about your appearance is a huge stress reliever.
 It makes you feel better throughout the day.
 Think about it – you’re going to feel better in cute clothes than you are in sweats.
 I don’t always do this, and I always feel worse on days that I don’t.

 After getting ready, I add a swipe of Cheer Up essential oil blend to each foot.
 This ensures that the essential oils reach my bloodstream quickly.
 The largest pores in the body are actually on the bottom of the feet, so applying the oils here ensures they enter the bloodstream within twenty seconds.